Generic Name: gramicidin/neomycin/polymyxin (gram-i-SYE-din/NEE-oh-MYE-sin/POL-ee-MIX-in)

 Brand Name: Examples include Neocin-PG and Neosporin

-Neosporin drops is used for:
+Neosporin drops are used for:

 Treating eye infections caused by certain bacteria.